noprofits-org/hyperpolarizability.com/posts/random-art-generator.md

 description: Taking a break from science to explore art and technology with a web application that makes the Metropolitan Museum's collection accessible through a custom-built CORS proxy solution.
 ---

-# Building a Random Art Generator with the Met Museum API and a Serverless CORS Proxy

 ## Bridging Art and Technology

 Taking a break from our typically science-focused content, today's post explores a project at the intersection of art and technology.
 As a graduate of the College of Art and Science, I occasionally find myself drawn back to the arts, especially when technology can make it more accessible and discoverable.